MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 remaining balance will be assessed a finance charge.

 1. Enter the minimum balance that a customer must owe to be charged a finance charge.
-Any customer having a balance that is less than this amount won’t be charged.
+Any customer having a balance that is less than this amount won't be charged.

 2. Enter the minimum amount that you can charge a customer.
-Any customer who would be assessed a finance charge that is less than this amount won’t be charged.
+Any customer who would be assessed a finance charge that is less than this amount won't be charged.

 3. Mark Print Register to print the Finance Charge Detail Report once the